Connewarre & District Memorial HallPrint Page

-The Connewarre and District Memorial Hall honours those who served.
-The hall was opened in August 1976 and replaced the original hall which was erected in memory of the fallen of World War One.
+The hall was opened in August 1976 and replaced the original hall which was erected to commemorate those who died in service or were killed in action in World War One.

 Councillor Blyth voiced his desire to see a fitting memorial erected to those who left this district, and have fallen